 This course is designed to develop specific learning outcomes.
 Students will:

-- develop and enhance clinical decision-making skills using multiple modes of inquiry and a collaborative approach
+- develop critical thinking and clinical decision making skills using multiple modes of inquiry and a collaborative approach

 Units of study